-The purpose of this guide is to present the important procedures and concepts to manage the UnboundID[®] Synchronization Server in a multiple-client environment.
-It also provides information to monitor and set up the necessary logs needed to troubleshoot the server's performance metrics.
+The purpose of this guide is to provide valuable procedures and concepts that can be used to manage the UnboundID® Synchronization Server in a multi-client environment.
+It also provides information to monitor and set up the necessary logs needed to troubleshoot the server's performance.